-This 5.37-acre park will receive improvements including a new lighted pavilion, playground equipment updates, picnic tables, benches, sports court surfacing, volleyball equipment, water stations, and light improvements.
+This 5.37-acre park will receive improvements including a new lighted pavilion, playground equipment updates, picnic tables, benches, sports court surfacing, water stations, and light improvements.
 Construction is expected to begin in 2018.

 Pearson Acres Park

 The scope of this project will entail the revision of the existing master plan design as well as the development of an 11-acre neighborhood park, located on Teel Parkway.
 The development of the neighborhood park improvements include aesthetic improvements, a shade structure, children’s playground, multi-use court, walking trails, and landscape improvements.
-This project is currently anticipated to be under construction in 2018.
+This project is currently anticipated to be under construction at the end of 2018.

 Grand Park - Phase I

 Located generally along and west of the North Dallas Tollway; along and east of Legacy Parkway and generally north of Stonebrook Parkway, this 275 acre regional park is the first of its kind in Frisco.
 Initial master planning for the park took place in 2006 and the planning for the Phase I development of the park is currently underway.

 This project will involve the design and ultimate construction for the new Active Adult Center (Senior Center).
 Construction will consist of nearly 30,000 sq ft for residents years 50 plus.
 Phase I amenities include fitness rooms, crafting and game rooms, a ballroom with kitchen, walking trails, an outdoor pavilion and parking.
 This project is expected to start construction in 2018.